Tuesday, April 30, 2019

 2. I know because the system says so.
 If you want to be more specific then it’s ethnicity you’re talking about

 3. I know because when I took state tests they always asked what race I am, but people base race on your physical appearance.
+Doesn’t mean that they’re all the same but race does generalize everything.

 4. And well since it is this physical thing, then just by the color of their skin or if that’s not clear enough, a certain facial feature